zio/izumi-reflect/README.md

 ## Limitations

-`izumi-reflect` model is imperfect, though "good enough" for the vast majority of the usecases.
+`izumi-reflect` model of the Scala type system is not 100% precise, but "good enough" for the vast majority of the usecases.

 Known limitations are:

 1. Type boundaries support is very limited because of a [problematic behavior](https://github.com/scala/bug/issues/11673) of Scala 2.13 compiler,
-2. Recursive type boundaries/existentials are not supported,
+2. Recursive type bounds (F-bounded types) are not preserved and may produce false positives,
+3. Existential types written with `forSome` are not supported and may produce unexpected results,
-3. Path-Dependent Types are handled by symbolic names and may cause unexpected false-positives (comparing to Scala typer).
+4. Path-Dependent Types are based on variable names and may cause unexpected results with variables with different names but the same type or vice-versa (vs. Scala typechecker)

 ## Build